FreeTAKTeam/FreeTAKServer-User-Docs/docs/Installation/mechanism/Ansible/ZeroTouchInstall.md

 ```
 wget -qO - bit.ly/freetakhub2 | sudo bash
 ```
-in a clound evniroment like Digital Ocean, this will have you up and running in 5 minutes.
+in a cloud environment (e.g. Digital Ocean), this will have you up and running in 5 minutes.
 For more option continue to read

 ## `ZTI` Usage
 The `ZTI` provides usage documentation.